Enterprise Search is Better Than You Imagine in 2026

 What should be shown on the home page, before the user even types a search query?
 The social media model suggests a crisp answer: show the results most relevant to the user.

-I think it’s safe to say that everyone is looking forward to a world where the wisdom that a company knows is usefully in the hands of everyone.
+It's safe to say that everyone is looking forward to a world where the wisdom that a company knows is useful in the hands of everyone (who has access to it).
 After all, as HP CEO Lew Platt famously said:

 If HP knew what HP knows, we'd be three times more productive.